aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 [^2]: *Lees' Loss Prevention in the Process Industries, 4th Ed.*, 2012, Elsevier, Section 15.51

-Where *cᵢ* is the inside concentration, *cₒ* the outside concentration, and *λ* the natural ventillation rate of the building.
+Where *cᵢ* is the inside concentration, *cₒ* the outside concentration, and *λ* the natural ventilation rate of the building.

-The natural ventillation rate itself is a function of windspeed, the temperature difference between inside and outside, and how leaky the building is.
+The natural ventilation rate itself is a function of windspeed, the temperature difference between inside and outside, and how leaky the building is.

 The model is defined in a more generic way for now as this will be more useful later.